allplan-mkovac/Export-DWG/README.md

 Saves the resulting DWG files into a specific output directory (by default c:/output), organized to subfolders by project name and timestamp.

-Main Features
+Main Features:
 Compatible with Allplan 2026.
 Integrates with the Allplan property palette and actionbar.
 Allows saving and loading of favorite parameter sets (favorites).

-Requirements
-Allplan 2026.

 Input XML files with the correct structure describing drawing layers.

 Usage:
-Run the script from library or via actionbar.
+Run the script from library (library/office/allplan-cz/batchexport) or via actionbar (plugin can be found under plugin section in configuration of actionbar).

 In the user interface user can select the *.NTH for export configuration.
 In the user interface, select the folder with input XML files.